developerj60/Docker-Assignment/README.md

 # Docker-Assignment
-Install wsl docker on your system
-Open wsl commond prompt
+Install wsl docker, mongodb database and redis on your system Open wsl commond prompt
 Stop all running containers + Remove All Containers and images with below docker commands docker stop $(docker ps -aq)